mnot/I-D/pushopedia/draft.md

 Cookie: abc=123
 ~~~

-and the server wishes to push these response headers for `/images/123.png`:
+and the server wishes to push these response headers for `/style.css`:

 ~~~
 :status: 200
+Content-Type: text/css
+Cache-Control: max-age=3600
+Content-Encoding: gzip
 Vary: Accept-Encoding
-Content-Type: image/png
-Cache-Control: max-age=3600
 ~~~

 then it should use these headers for the `PUSH_PROMISE`: